kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 *Visted this [Documentation](http://www.kathrynschuler.com/experiment-library/demo-experiment-simple-RA/readme.html)
 ### Goal for this Simple Experiments
-This simple experiment is a demo from jsPsych
-The task is to press one key for a blue colored circle and another key for an orange colored circle
+This simple experiment is from [jsPsych Tutorial](https://www.jspsych.org/tutorials/rt-task/) The task is to press one key for a blue colored circle and another key for an orange colored circle

 ### The Structure of  the Simple Experiment